«Tubus farinarius, dulcissimo, edulio ex lacte factus»

-I hate rap music; sorry, I mean I hate rap music, niggers, Have mercy!
+I hate rap music; sorry, I mean I hate rap music, not niggaz, but wannabe girl niggaz of Athens, as if the Bronx and Halandri are the same, come on, show some mercy!
 I am wondering why I am tolerating her, but the song has a charming refrain, “Come give a hug”, so not only do I tolerate her New York mouth, but I enjoy it as well.
 Later we go out to the burning sand.

 -What’s the date, today?
 She asked me.

 -Thirteen, I said.
 The month is thirteen (I speak by myself, and I only hear it)